 Activity analysis is effectively a survey or study of the amount of time that each person spends on their main activities.
 What people actually do, and what their job descriptions say they do, which are gathering dust in a drawer somewhere anyway, are typically worlds apart.
 Job titles are of little additional help.
 The question is: So how do people spend their time?
 There are surprisingly simple techniques to answer this.
 Surprising in the sense that, yes it is still a pretty considerable effort but not the impossibility that is assumed by most.

-Lastly, the one that most certainly confused most readers, “mathematical modeling”.
-Each analytical technique increases in their levels of sophistication and ability to deal with complexity.
+Lastly, the one that most certainly confused most readers, is “mathematical modeling”.
+Each analytical technique increases its levels of sophistication and ability to deal with complexity.
 The jumps are not linear but exponential.
 As answers, they are orders of magnitude harder to provide and therefore should be used, sparingly.
 Use this last one when there are system dynamics are play and when it’s not a set of deterministic linear drivers.
-We have done this in radiotherapy centres with changes in technology & working patterns and in packaging distribution centres to demonstrate the impact of introducing delivery waves and process automation.
+We have done this in radiotherapy centers with changes in technology & working patterns and in packaging distribution centers to demonstrate the impact of introducing delivery waves and process automation.